 - Numerous agencies independently provide food, water, shelter, medical care, emergency shelter, search and rescue, and other services to minimize threats to life, property, and public health and safety.

-Small Business Adminstration (SBA) loans
+Small Business Administration (SBA) loans

 Individuals qualify for disaster assistance who…

-- have suffered a loss caused by an event that the president of the United States has declared to be a major disaster.
+- have suffered a loss caused by an event that the president of the United States has declared to be a major disaster

-- apply soon after a disaster is declared, within the application period for the particular benefit program.
+- apply soon after a disaster is declared, within the application period for the particular benefit program

 Special considerations for immigrants and their families